GlizzyChief/SillyTavern-1.8.4-fix/README.md

 # SillyTavern-1.8.4-fix

-This is a patched version of SillyTavern 1.8.4 which adds support for Poe using selenium webdriver.
+This is a patched version of SillyTavern 1.8.4 which adds support for Poe using Puppeteer.
 It can be used the same way as SillyTavern 1.8.4.
-Just input your p-b cookie and have a blast!
+Just input your p-b cookie, the path to chromium on your device and have a blast!

 # Instructions